1-4

 Team Kissflow

-Updated on 16 Apr 2024 4 min read
+Updated on 24 Sep 2024 4 min read

 Despite the meteoric rise of collaboration tools like Slack and Microsoft Teams, documents remain the center of collaboration and communication for all information-driven teams.
 Whether they’re contracts, manuals, invoices, requests, quotes, briefs, reports, etc.—documents are an ideal channel for communicating information in a structured format that’s easy to share, interpret, and act upon.

 Managed well, documents offer an easy avenue for teams to share knowledge and stay on the same page regarding anything you’re working on vs. creating endless email threads that eventually skip the input of key members of your team and lead to endless back-and-forth.
+Additionally, understanding how to sign a word document can ensure that all necessary approvals are securely completed

 But to get the most value out of them, documents typically require input from several members of your team to ensure they’re 100-percent in line with company policies and document management best practices.